 Shelby talks us through her whole experience and what prompted her to try the nighttime aligner option.
 She also talks us through unboxing her aligners and shows everything that comes with them.

 Unfortunately, this is the beginning of Shelby's teeth straightening journey, so we don't get to see her final results.

 Should you get nighttime aligners?

-At-home clear aligners make straightening teeth convenient, and nighttime options take that convenience even further.
-You may be interested in a nighttime aligner option if you don't want the hassle of taking your aligners out every time you eat or drink anything besides water.
+- Don't want the hassle of taking your aligners out every time you eat or drink anything besides water

-Some aligner brands like Candid specifically state that they don't offer a nighttime option because of the lack of peer-reviewed evidence available that shows that they are safe and effective.
-Other brands, like SureSmile aligners, require approximately 22 hours of wear for best results.
+Some aligner brands don't offer a nighttime option.
+It is possible that this is because of the lack of peer-reviewed evidence available that shows that they are safe and effective.
+Conventional aligners require 20-22 hours of wear for best results.

-Ultimately, you'll need to decide what's best for you, and the company you get treatment with should let you know if you aren't a good candidate for a nighttime option.
+Ultimately, you'll need to weigh up the pros and cons of nighttime aligners to decide what's best for you.
+The company you get treatment with should let you know which treatment options are suitable for you.

 Can you wear Invisalign only at night?

-Is wearing Invisalign only at night an option?
-Unfortunately for night braces seekers, Invisalign needs to be worn from 20 to 22 hours per day, and they don't offer a nighttime option.
-This is partly because Invisalign is designed to treat more complex orthodontic cases, which require full-time wear.
+Unfortunately, for those that are looking for night teeth braces in the UK, Invisalign aligners need to be worn for 20 to 22 hours per day, and they don't offer a nighttime option.
+This is partly because the Invisalign system is designed to treat more complex orthodontic cases, which require full-time wear.